epomatti/aws-kms-grants/README.md

 terraform init
 terraform apply -auto-approve
 ```

+This will create the required demonstration resources.

+## S3 grants

 Check the KMS key permission statement for IAM user `John`, which should be the following: